ibowditch/userdocs/background.md

 organised way, so that these records would be available for future reference whenever needed.

 Used correctly, the Attendance Book provides solid, lasting, evidence that a Member was involved in an activity.
-The following table shows how the Attendance Book meets these requirements, and also how RFSTag does the same:
+The following table shows how the Attendance Book meets these requirements, and also how RFStag does the same:

 (main-reqs)=
 | # | Key Requirement                                                                                    | Attendance Book                                                                                                                                                           | RFSTag                                                                                                                                                                                    |